-Data from the ESI shall be transferred to NASA within one month of completing atmospheric entry.
-Data formats shall be in the format of either tab delimited file or Excel workbook (.xlsx).
-Data will be archived on the access-controlled EDL Repository server, located at https://edlr.jpl.nasa.gov/.
+Data from the ESI shall be available to NASA within one month of completing atmospheric entry, and archived within six months after entry.
+Archival data formats shall be tab delimited ASCII text files, and standard lossless image formats (e.g PNG) and industry-standard 3D volume datasets for any CT imagery.
+Any best-estimated trajectory reconstructions shall also be archived.
+All data shall be archived on the access-controlled EDL Repository server.
 Instrumentation hardware specifications, calibration data, and vehicle time and state information will also be required, as part of the delivery.